Kenya President Uhuru Kenyatta and Somalia President Mohamed Farmajo on Wednesday held a meeting over the maritime border dispute.

 “PM Abiy Ahmed held bilateral discussions with the Somali President @M_Farmaajo at his office today.
 The discussions focused on four key issues including the i) strengthening of regional peace & security per the agreements signed previously… (ii) mechanisms to ensure Kenya-Somali relations are strengthened; iii) continuation of joint port development; and iv) ensuring that relations with b/n the administration of Somaliland & Somalia is in support of regional peace,” PM Ethiopia tweeted.

-On February 16, Foreign Affairs PS Macharia Kamau in strongly worded statement summoned Kenya’s ambassador to Somalia Lt-Gen Luca Tumbo, and sent for consultations Somalia’s envoy Mohamud Ahmed Nur, claiming Mogadishu had auctioned Kenya’s oil blocks in London.
+On February 16, Foreign Affairs PS Macharia Kamau in a strongly-worded statement summoned Kenya’s ambassador to Somalia Lt-Gen Luca Tumbo, and sent for consultations Somalia’s envoy Mohamud Ahmed Nur, claiming Mogadishu had auctioned Kenya’s oil blocks in London.

 Somalia denied the claims.